ritrafa/Gib-Work-Bounties/.github/ISSUE_TEMPLATE/template_technical_review.md

 #### If Code is Accessible (Open Source)
 - **Code Quality**: Assess readability, documentation, and maintainability.
-- **Security Review**: Highlight any security vulnerabilities or issues.
+- **Security Review**: Identify and highlight any obvious security vulnerabilities or issues.
+This review is intended to catch surface-level security concerns and is not a substitute for a comprehensive security audit.
 - **Performance**: Evaluate code efficiency and resource usage.

 #### If Code is Not Accessible